 The University of Illinois College of Veterinary Medicine, in conjunction with Chicago Zoological Society’s Brookfield Zoo and John G. Shedd Aquarium, offers a three-year residency in Zoological and Aquatic Animal Medicine.

 The residency is approved by the American College of Zoological Medicine (ACZM) and is supervised by at least three diplomates of this college.
 The residency is supported by a minimum eight full-time zoo, aquatic, exotic and wildlife veterinarians between all the facilities.
 The residency is designed to integrate experiences from all institutions to provide clinical training that will enable the resident to become competent in exotic, zoo, aquatic, and wildlife medicine and to meet the eligibility requirements for certification in the American College of Zoological Medicine.
+This residency runs simultaneously with the Illinois Zoological Companion Animal Residency.

 - Residents spend their first year with the Zoological Medicine Service at the Veterinary Teaching Hospital in Urbana-Champaign.